This post may contain affiliate links. Please read my disclosure policy.

 You’ll pass a historic building that was formerly St. Patrick’s Seminary, and venture into neighborhoods with parks, beautiful homes and fantastic views of the Pacific.

 I love these sprawling evergreen ficus macrophylla (or Australian banyan) trees native to the area.
 Some grow up to 200 feet tall and no doubt twice as wide!

-I arrived back at Manly Cove Wharf in time to grab a fruit smoothie and then enjoyed the 30-minute ferry ride back to Circular Quay.
+I arrived back at Manly Cove Wharf in time to grab a fruit smoothie.
+Then jumped on the ferry and enjoyed the 30-minute ride back to Circular Quay.

 What to take: